EuroMillions Exposed — Can You Buy Tickets Abroad?

 Getting 5 numbers and 1 lucky star correct come with odds of 1 in 6,991,908.
 Needless to say, as we go down the lower prize tiers, the odds of getting the respective numerical combination correct increase.

-The overall odds of winning any of the EuroMillions prizes are 1 in 13, which is quite impressive in comparison to what some other international lotteries have to offer.
+The overall odds of winning any of the EuroMillions prizes are 1 in 13, which is quite impressive compared to what some other international lotteries have to offer.

 |EuroMillions Numbers Matched||Lucky Stars Matched||Estimated Win (£)||Estimated Win (€)|